21 ways to get free food

 The top chefs do it, so why can't we?
 Foraging is something you can do year-round by picking and collecting foods that are in season.

-You'd need to take a wild food course to know what you're doing when it comes to mushrooms/fungi.
-Luckily, other foods are easier to identify.
+You'd need to take a wild food course to know what you're doing when it comes to foods less easy to identify like mushrooms/fungi.
 This cheap guide to finding free food in the wild is a great starting point.

 Here are a few to get you started: